-If you're an Australian citizen or a permanent humanitarian visa holder studying an undergraduate award course, the Australian Government will subsidise your tuition fees.
+If you’re a domestic undergraduate student studying an award course, the Australian Government will subsidise your tuition fees.

-All domestic undergraduate and some postgraduate coursework students are automatically offered a Commonwealth-supported place.
-This means the Australian Government subsidises 65 percent of your course fees.
+All domestic undergraduate students studying award courses and some postgraduate coursework students are automatically offered a Commonwealth-supported place when they apply to the university.
+This means the Australian Government subsidises your course fees.

 The remainder of your fees is called a student contribution.